 On this tour, not only will you gaze in awe at Cheakamus Glacier and the famous Garibaldi Provincial Park, but you’ll also get to set foot on a 12,000-year-old glacier during the landing on Rainbow Mountain.
 A great advantage to this activity is that you can experience it with even the youngest members of your crew – children under 2 can ride on a parent’s lap, for free!

-Last year, Whistler introduced an attraction that quickly got a name for itself as among the best that the town has to offer.
-Vallea Lumina is a 1.5km multimedia night walk that immerses you in an enchanted story of hidden wonder.
+Whistler has a fairly new attraction that quickly got a name for itself as among the best that the town has to offer.
+Vallea Lumina is a 1.5 km multimedia night walk that immerses you in an enchanted story of hidden wonder.
 As you wander through the forests of Cougar Mountain be prepared to experience a light show like no other.
 It’s truly a magical experience for anyone spending spring break in Whistler

-Opening at the beginning of June, this is an activity for those visiting Whistler at the end of spring.
-It’s free for kids under 5 (age 6-15 pay $34.99, and the adult price is $39.99), but do be aware that strollers are not permitted.
+Opening between November through April and May through October, this is an activity for those visiting Whistler anytime.
+It’s free for kids under 5 (age 6-15 pay $24.99, and the adult price is $29.99), but do be aware that strollers are not permitted.

 Close to Lost Lake, the spa is located in the woods and makes for an utterly tranquil experience. $79 gives you access to the baths, and you can stay for as long as you like.
 Add a massage to the mix and you’ve got yourself the ultimate relaxation recipe.
 Note, that you have to be 19+ to enter the baths.